mattheworford/youtube-clone/README.md

 ### Pre-Commit Hooks

 Husky is set up to run ESLint and Prettier before each commit.
-Make sure your commits meet code quality standards.